-Choose the best saying - see suggestions that I made in the Faciltiator Guide
+Choose the best saying - see suggestions that I made in the Facilitator Guide

-The importance of self care

-- What does the parent on the left look like he is feeling? - What does the parent on the right look like she is feeling? - · What do you think the parent on the right is doing so that she is feeling like this?
+1. Reflection questions (10 minutes) 2.
+Talking About Our Fe The importance of self care What does the parent on the left look like he is feeling?
+What does the parent on the right look like she is feeling?
+What do you think the parent on the right is doing so that she is feeling like this?
+Ask the parents or caregivers to point to the Feeling If they have chosen happy feelings, ask them why have chosen unhappy feelings, ask them to practice • What can you do to look after yourself?
+This activity can be skipped if Activity 1 takes lor 3.
+Practical ideas for looking after ourse elves 🔁 (15 minutes) 4.
+Home practice Introduce the idea of looking after ourselves, using the key Discuss together practical solutions that might be helpful a - What would you like to do to look after yourself? • Can you think of how to give yourself a little bit o

-2. Talking About Our Feelings

-Ask the parents or caregivers to point to the Feelings cards that they are feeling right now.
-If they have chosen happy feelings, ask them why and how they can stay happy.
-If they have chosen unhappy feelings, ask them to practice saying what they are feeling and why.

-What can you do to look after yourself?

-This activity can be skipped if Activity 1 takes longer than 10 minutes.

-3. Practical ideas for looking after ourselves

-Introduce the idea of looking after ourselves, using the key messages.

-Discuss together practical solutions that might be helpful and encourage the caregiver to think about when and what would help to deal with negative feelings.

-What would you like to do to look after yourself?

-- Can you think of how to give yourself a little bit of time to look after yourself every day? - What can you do to have some relaxing time with your children to reduce stress and have fun?
+What can you do to have some relaxing time with your children to reduce stress and have fun?